 The Polka Dot Plant is so pretty!
 Hypoestes phyllostachya is a species of flowering plant in the family Acanthaceae, native to South Africa, Madagascar, and southeast Asia.
 Photo Credit: Etsy Seller

 I’ve given propagated babies to my friends and family members.
 Tradescantia zebrina will quickly fill your hanging planter and cascade over the sides.
-This hanging houseplant comes in a range of greens, pinks, and purples.
+This hanging houseplant comes in various greens, pinks, and purples.
+Related Post: How to Propagate Your Wandering Jew Houseplant

 While Aglaonema is often included on lists of low-light tolerant plants, Agloanema “Lady Valentine” does better in medium to bright indirect light.
-Just like the Tradescantia zebrina, the Aglaonema needs brighter light to maintain its pink color.
-Generally, the brighter the light your plant gets the deeper pink the color will be.
-Be careful to keep the leaves from any harsh direct sun because they will burn.
+Like the Tradescantia zebrina, the Aglaonema needs brighter light to maintain its pink color.
+Generally, the brighter the light your plant gets, the deeper pink the color will be.
+Keep the leaves from any harsh direct sun because they will burn.

 Aeonium has variegated leaves lime green and pink leaves.
 They will keep their green and pink colors only when grown in full sun or in cooler temperatures.